-Toilet training your toddler can be fast and easy…
+Early potty training can be fast and easy!

-If you have all the tools and know-how!
+But you have to have all the tools and know-how!

-As a behavior analyst and a mom of three, I have had a lot of experience with toilet training!
+As a someone who has worked as a behavior specialist and as a mom of four, I have had a lot of experience with toilet training!
 Recently, I toilet trained my 19 month old!

 Want to learn all the tricks and tips?

 Read on to find out how to early toilet train your toddler.
 I’ll start at the very beginning, with toilet readiness signs, and go the whole way through all the info you need to get your child peeing on the potty in no time!
 Let’s get started!

 Many people want to know what the best potty training age is…

 I’ve had friends start early toilet training at birth.
 Literally, at birth.
 This method requires a lot of work and took her many many months.
 Her child wasn’t fully toilet trained until she was over age 2, but her mom set her on the toilet religiously from birth.
 It does work for some people, but I’ve never had the time or desire to try this method with my children.

 The average that children are toilet trained is around 27 months.
 But many suggest that there is a golden time, right around 18 months, when the child is curious about toileting, developmentally ready to use the toilet, and naturally wanting to mimic what those around them are doing.

 When determining what the best potty training age for you child is, you need to consider a lot of things.
 We call this toileting readiness signs.
 Basically, it means that your child is showing you that their body and brain are ready to start using the toilet.